kaukana0/dashboard-migration/docu/adr/adr08.md

 ## Decision

-1, because estimation of modification effort is low
+1, because estimation of modification effort is low.

+Also, the slider will be put into the chartCard via slot mechanism, because it is equivalent to select-boxes (which also go in via slot) in that aspect that it's settings are determining the data which is being requested (cache aside).

 ## Consequences

-Regression, style has to be adapted a little bit.
+- Regression; style has to be adapted a little bit.
+- management of slider is not part of chartCard but application specific, resulting in higher slider-code fragmentation.